You sent emails, bought advertisements, mailed postcards, and composed tweets, posts, and pins to get them interested.

 Most clients aren't automatically loyal to a business after their first purchase.
 Loyalty has to be earned, and a great product or service is only part of the equation.
 It takes effort to make clients happy-and to make sure they stay that way.

 There's no one answer as to what makes clients loyal, but much comes down to customer service and communication.
-Here's what consumers told ClickFox, a provider of customer experience analytics, in a survey about what drives brand loyalty.
+Here's what consumers told ClickFox (now BryterCX), a provider of customer experience analytics, in a survey about what drives brand loyalty.

 Next, we'll cover strategies for increasing client loyalty with the help of client management software.